-This study integrates multiple data collection methods to comprehensively explore the governance challenges faced by rural training programs.
-To thoroughly identify these issues and challenges, we selected one of the public training institutions under the Ministry of Rural and Regional Development (KKDW).
-Our qualitative study included several phases: document analysis, focus groups, and in-depth semi-structured interviews.
-The interview technique was chosen because it is an efficient way to obtain a significant amount of information in a short period of time (Sa'adi et.al., 2019).
+This study integrates multiple data collection methods to comprehensively explore the governance challenges faced by rural training programmes.
+To thoroughly identify these issues and challenges, we selected one of the public training institutions under the Ministry of Rural and Regional Development (MRRD).
+Our qualitative study consisted of several phases, including document analysis, focus groups and in-depth semi-structured interviews.
+The interview technique was chosen because it is an efficient way to obtain a significant amount of information in a short period of time (Sa'adi, Siti Arni and Hasan al-Banna 2019).

-Figure 1: Research Methodology
+Figure 1: Research methodology.

-The research methodology is illustrated in Figure 1 and involves several key components: Firstly, a detailed document analysis was conducted, focusing on reviewing previous data such as training plans from 2021 to 2027, proposal papers, training modules, training presentation slides, and strategic training plans.
+The research methodology is illustrated in Figure 1 and involves several key components.
+Firstly, a detailed document analysis was conducted, focusing on reviewing previous data, including training plans from 2021 to 2027, proposal papers, training modules, training presentation slides and strategic training plans.
 This secondary data analysis provided a foundational understanding of the existing training frameworks and identified potential areas of improvement.
-To complement the document analysis, three focus group discussions were held with Training and Development Officers.
-These discussions aimed to gather in-depth insights into the practical challenges and experiences faced by those directly involved in the training programs.
+To complement the document analysis, three focus group discussions (FGDs) were held with training and development officers.
+These discussions aimed to gather indepth insights into the practical challenges and experiences faced by those directly involved in the training programmes.
 Additionally, individual interviews were conducted with key stakeholders to further explore specific governance issues and to validate the data obtained from the focus groups.
 Finally, data validation was undertaken to ensure the reliability and accuracy of the findings.
-This approach not only facilitated a comprehensive understanding of the governance challenges but also enabled the formulation of strategic recommendations to enhance the effectiveness and management of rural training programs in Malaysia.
-Further explanation
+This approach not only facilitated a comprehensive understanding of the governance challenges but also enabled the formulation of strategic recommendations to enhance the effectiveness and management of rural training programmes in Malaysia.